nelmio/NelmioSecurityBundle/README.md

   visible to the user.

 * **[Encrypted Cookies](#encrypted-cookies)**: Specify certain cookies to be encrypted, so that the value cannot be read.
-When you retreive the cookie it will be automatically decrypted.
+When you retrieve the cookie it will be automatically decrypted.

 * **[Clickjacking Protection](#clickjacking-protection)**: X-Frame-Options header is added to all responses to prevent your site from being put in a frame/iframe.
 This can have serious security implications as it has